AndreBaltazar8/ablac/docs/toolchain.md

 ownership, nullability, and failure-containment metadata.
 It is a member of the native cache record, so a cache hit restores a missing sidecar instead of silently publishing an undocumented binary.
-Schema version 1 exposes value scalars, copied borrowed-byte inputs, and owned-byte result handles, and honestly marks panics as uncontained.
+Schema version 1 exposes value scalars, copied borrowed-byte inputs, call-scoped non-escaping scalar callbacks, and owned-byte result handles, and honestly marks panics as uncontained.
 The current owned-byte result handle is available only when the target provides the libc allocation contract; libc-free module targets reject it before object emission.